oceanbrowser/whatsnew-ob3-io/site/index.md

 # OB3 S1 2024 updates

+Latest update: Feb 23rd 2024

 ## Security enhancements

 - improvements to OB3 security with measures for detection and mitigation against DDoS attacks and [OWASP top 10](https://owasp.org/www-project-top-ten/) attacks amongst others.
-Further details available to enterprise customers.
+- Further details available to enterprise customers.

-## Improvements to copying styled content from MS Word
+## Add support for OB3 styles - MS Word

 OB3 now supports importing content that has been styled using Word style sheets.

+A template Word document is available at the following URL which contains the styles and instructions on how to use [https://www.ob3.io/downloads/ob3-word-stylesheet/ob3-word-stylesheet-example.zip](https://ob3.intercom-clicks.com/via/e?ob=WSuPJyUYGuQJFle753UGGLoKE2B0xMaQNGknKgoPURKGv9BvjbY9SPUTYBkbeAoEloAC%2FG04iMAxrv7b%2FfVDGcxdXt4EUUxHj5hXRf9br7czJubf%2FCl2LBg56rqLE4zm&h=460be1efa34215ea32a185d054d3c8a91331fc55-fhbhwljd_14446200013722&l=63de03b3e1b59cf9dcca37c3a233f5a6c5c9bc7d-96205953).

+You can copy paste or drag/drop content from Word to OB3.
 Create the following styles in MS Word Style pane and apply to your content in Word:

-- question-OB3
+- question
-- answer-OB3
+- answer
-- quote-OB3
+- quote
-- important-OB3
+- important
-- announcement-OB3
+- announcement
-- citation-OB3
+- citation (or reference)
-- caption-OB3
+- caption

 When you copy content to OB3 it will be styled using the corresponding OB3 paragraph styles.

+Academic staff who have joined a course via LMS (Moodle, Canvas) will receive automated message via email Teacher onboarding in Intercom.

 ## Improvements to video loading

 OB3 now shows a progress indicator when large videos are being loaded.
 The initial delay occurs as video is copied into the CDN.

-#### Bug fixes
+#### Bug fixes and minor updates

 - fixed a bug that prevented underlined text from being copied correctly
 - MS Word Title style is now recognised as heading level 1 in OB3
+- OB3 quote style is now not italicised
+- improvements to logging
+- ob3 copy paste now recognises underlined text correctly
+- pasting file:// protocol links is disabled: ob3 will now not hyperlink file protocol links - to prevent users from hyperlinking to files on their own computer that are not on the web

 # OB3 S2 2023 updates

-Latest update: November 13th 2023

 ### Major release work in progress